dilanmorar/python_ami/README.md

 Put the ssh of the github project

 Create a key Using `ssh-keygen -t rsa` on your computer, and in your github project under deploy keys add your public key that you generated.
-In jenkins add the key.
-Change the kind to 'SSH Username with private key', add username and manually add the private key generated.
+In jenkins go to add key and from there change the kind to 'SSH Username with private key', add username and manually add the private key generated.

 #### Build triggers